stabilaprotocol/documentation-en/docs/introduction/overview.md

 4.&nbsp;CREATE command

 This command will create a new contract with a new address.
 The only difference with Ethereum is the newly generated STABILA address used the smart contract creation transaction id and the hash of nonce called combined.
-Different from Ethereum, the definition of nonce is the comtract sequence number of the creation of the root call.
+Different from Ethereum, the definition of nonce is the contract sequence number of the creation of the root call.
 Even there are many CREATE commands calls, contract number in sequence from 1.
 Refer to the source code for more detail.
 Note: Different from creating a contract by grpc's deploycontract, contract created by CREATE command does not store contract abi.

 5.&nbsp;built-in function and built-in function attribute (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)